Today, the consumption of non-renewable substances like coal, gas, and oil is having an alarming impact on our planet.

-In many countries, radio is a lifeline, designed to preserve limited contact with the rest of the world.
-Radios that run on alternative sources of power, like the crank or solar radio, are incredibly valuable.
+In many countries, radio is a lifeline designed to preserve limited contact with the rest of the world.
+Radios that run on alternative power sources, like the crank or solar radio, are incredibly valuable.

 What is solar powered radio?